Skip to content

 Most interoperability works from TypeScript to Agency.
 However, some features do not work.

-Using Agency code in TypeScript/JavaScript
+Using Agency in TS

 Every node that you define in Agency can be imported and run as a function from TypeScript: